KylefromWI/CFK-Java/README.md

 Please tell Kyle any and all ways to improve.
 He wants this class/repo to be as useful as possible.

-Kyle will reward anyone who finds bugs in these files.
+Rewards will be given to anyone who finds bugs in these files.

 ## Course Outline